|Alma Mater:||Mississippi State University|

 A-State defeated the second ranked team in the nation (Louisiana-Lafayette) 6-4 at home on March 4, marking the highest ranked opponent the team had ever played and defeated at Tomlinson Stadium.
 The Red Wolves also set a new attendance record when a crowd of 1,143 was on hand to watch Arkansas State take on Ole Miss on May 13.

-This past season also saw several players set career milestones, including David Owen who was named to the Gregg Olson Breakout Player of the Year watch list.
+The 2014 campaign also saw several players set career milestones, including David Owen who was named to the Gregg Olson Breakout Player of the Year watch list.
 Dustin Jones became the school's all-time leader in games played with 228 and Chandler Hawkins spun a gem in the SBC Tournament with a complete game shutout in an elimination game.

-Raffo, who also coaches the corner infielders, helped the Red Wolves' achieve the highest fielding percentage in school history at .974.
+Raffo, who also coached the corner infielders, helped the Red Wolves' achieve the highest fielding percentage in school history at .974.
 A-State committed just 57 errors during the season, the second fewest in the Sun Belt Conference.

 |Players to Play in MLB Coached by Raffo|